-Chicken mesh enhances the strength and durability of the plater coat applied.
-It is also used to prevent the formation of cracks on the wall.
+Chicken mesh enhances the strength and durability of the plaster coat applied.
+It is also used to prevent the formation of cracks in the wall.

-Cracks are formed due to several reasons like eﬀect of seasonal changes, shrinkage cracks, poor construction practices, etc. Chicken mesh is provided to stop the development of cracks in plaster due to such reasons.
+Cracks are formed due to several reasons, such as eﬀect of seasonal changes, shrinkage cracks, poor construction practices, etc. Chicken mesh is provided to stop the development of cracks in plaster due to such reasons.

 Purpose Of Providing Chicken Mesh In Plastering

 Chicken mesh is provided where two diﬀerent materials meet.
 For example, bricks and concrete or blocks and concrete.

 Diﬀerent materials possess diﬀerent densities and due to that, the behavior of concrete and blocks or bricks is diﬀerent from each other during thermal change, leading to the formation of cracks at the junction.

 So to minimize or eliminate the formation of cracks at the junction, the chicken wire mesh is provided.
 After the chicken mesh is applied, a plaster coat is applied to the structure.